Mohammad Shahabuddin (Indian politician): 2004 elections

 Shahabuddin ran for the Siwan Lok Sabha constituency in 2004, mostly from prison.
 In late 2003, eight months before the 2004 general elections, Shahabuddin was arrested on charges of abducting Chote Lal Gupta, a Communist Party of India (Marxist–Leninist) Liberation worker in 1999, who was never seen again.
 Instead of staying in prison, he arranged to have himself shifted to the Siwan hospital on medical grounds; there, a complete floor was set aside for him.
-Here he conducted meetings organizing his elections, and anyone could walk in to meet him, subject to checks by his bodyguards.
+Here he conducted meetings for organising his election campaign, and anyone could walk in to meet him, subject to checks by his bodyguards.
 Every afternoon at four, he held audience for his subjects, who arrived to meet their Saheb (boss), and to get their problems resolved.
 One petitioner turned out to be a policeman seeking a promotion; Shahabuddin called up the police bosses on his mobile phone and arranged things on the spot.
 For another petitioner, he called up a minister in Delhi.
 Another petitioner, wishing to resolve a land dispute, brought him a rifle as a gift, right there in his prison.

 Although the elections saw little activity by the opposition – every shop carried a photograph of Shahabuddin, and according to a BBC report: